 - Leftover package

-Tungsten BB’s are normally used for for precision weighting of pinewood derby cars.
+Tungsten BB’s are normally used for precision weighting of pinewood derby cars.
 Another great thing about tungsten is that it is 1.7x denser than lead making it the best weight for this lipless crankbait modification.

-Like like using the Cotton Cordell because it has a flat back making it easier to drill into.
+Like using the Cotton Cordell because it has a flat back making it easier to drill into.

 Remove the top split ring and the hooks.

 Make The Pilot Hole